top of page

 TRANSFER STATION & RECYCLING CENTER

-The Orange "dump" has stations for trash disposal and recycling of many materials.
+This facility for Orange residents has stations for trash disposal and recycling many materials.

 There's convenient drop-off for various items at many stores, the RWA and more.